 - Music and singing can be helpful to engage those with Alzheimer’s

-What to Do to Remain Socially Engaged
+What You Can Do to Remain Socially Engaged

 - Visit with friends and family

 - Join a group or club